StackStorm/st2docs/docs/source/install/index.rst

 ============

 That's OK!
 You're busy, we get it.
 How do you just get started?
-Get yourself a clean 64-bit Linux box that fits the :doc:`system requirements <systemrequirements>`, and run this command:
+Get yourself a clean 64-bit Linux box that fits the :doc:`system requirements <system_requirements>`, and run this command:

 .. code-block:: bash